kdudka/aegis/README.md

 ### Component Intelligence

-* **Component Intelligence:** Gain insights and context about software components.
+* **Component Intelligence:** Generate a component 'card' of information.

 ## Context

-Feature analysis requires 'context' beyond that supplied by any specific llm model.
+Feature analysis requires 'context' beyond that contained by any specific llm model.

 We provide 'out of the box' integrations with the following:

 * [OSIDB](https://github.com/RedHatProductSecurity/osidb)
 * [RHTPAv2](https://github.com/trustification/trustify)

 which perform lookups on security entities (ex.
 CVE).

-For more adhoc context - we provide a simple knowledgebase, built on:
+For adhoc context - we provide a simple knowledgebase, built on:
 * [postgres](https://www.postgresql.org/)
 * [pgvector](https://github.com/pgvector/pgvector)

-which provides the ability to ingest general facts and documents, which can then be used to enhance context on all feature analysis.
+which we can ingest additional general facts and documents, which are then used to enhance context on all AI feature analysis.

-Aegis provides [MCP](https://modelcontextprotocol.io/introduction) integration as well.
+Aegis can also be an [MCP](https://modelcontextprotocol.io/introduction) client to integrate (providing further tooling/context) with any compliant MCP servers.
 ---

 ## Quick Start

-Note: Eventually we will have a proper package on pypi.
+**Note**: Eventually we will have a proper package on pypi.

-Ensure Aegis can use any required ca certs:
+First ensure `Aegis` can use any required ca certs:
 ```commandline
 REQUESTS_CA_BUNDLE="/etc/pki/tls/certs/ca-bundle.crt"
 ```

 ### Connecting to LLMs

-Aegis allows you to connect to various LLM providers, from cloud services to secure local models.
+Aegis allows you to connect to various LLM providers, from your own custom models to cloud LLM services and MaaS.

 **Using Aegis with Local Ollama:**
 Configure Aegis to use a locally running Ollama instance: